andremleblanc/weather-service-app/README.md

 ## Setup
 - You'll need an Google Cloud API key in order to use the service, you can find instructions [here](https://developers.google.com/maps/documentation/javascript/place-autocomplete#get-started).

+## Development
+- Enable caching with 'rails dev:cache` to have weather calls cached locally.

 ## Todos
 - Add Rubocop
 - Test international